maynperalta/FitnessTracker/README.md

 # FitnessTracker
-A workout tracking application that allows users to create and edit workouts
+This is a workout tracking application that allows users to create and edit workouts.
+The workout data is stored in a Mongo database system.